 Land use and cover directly influence hydrology and water quality of a catchment.
 In this analysis NOAA Coastal Change Program (C-CAP) 2006 and 2011 datasets with 22 land classes were combined for statistical analysis.
-The combinations, and variable names, are as follows:
+The combinations, and variable names can be found in Table 5.1.